Parameter control for eccentric, precessing binary black hole simulations with SpEC: POST-NEWTONIAN FORMULAS FOR A GENERIC BINARY ORBIT

 \subsection{Eccentric post-Newtonian dynamics}

 In NR, equations of motion at Newtonian order are not sufficient to fully describe BBH evolutions.
 Therefore, we must introduce corrections to the Keplerian equations of eccentric motion.

-We characterize a generic Keplerian orbit at Newtonian order (0PN) by its semi-major axis $a$, eccentricity $e$, and mean anomaly $\ell$.
-We relate these three quantities through Kepler's equations: $\Omega t=u(t)-e\sin{u(t)}$ and $\Omega = \sqrt{M/a^3}$.
-We can invert Kepler's equations to obtain the eccentric anomaly, $u(t)$:
+We characterize a generic Keplerian orbit at Newtonian order (0PN) by its semimajor axis $a$, eccentricity $e$, and mean anomaly $\ell$.
+We relate these three quantities through Kepler's equations and $\bar{\Omega} = \sqrt{M/a^3}$.
+We define $\ell$ as the mean anomaly at the epoch $t=0$.